Author’s Note: This blog post has been expanded and clarified in my book Courtship in Crisis.

 If you think that this post should be expanded into a book to respond to some of the concerns posted below, click here, to get book updates.

-This post is turning into a book!
+This post has turned into a book!